Here’s a LinkedIn tip that 90%+ of people aren’t using which generates amazing results for the 10% who are:

 And here’s what my cover photo looks like when someone’s viewing my profile on their smartphone:

-See how my profile picture moves from the left side of the screen on desktop to the middle of the screen on mobile?
+See how my profile picture stays on the left side of the screen on both desktop and mobile?
+And how it covers up more of the banner image on mobile?

 You need to keep that in mind when you’re designing your cover photo – you don’t want important info to get missed just because someone is coming on a different device!